*** Last Updated: March 13, 2020 ***

 Employers should remember that the Americans with Disabilities Act (ADA) places certain restrictions on the kinds of inquiries that can be made into an employee’s medical status.
 Specifically, the ADA prohibits employers from making disability-related inquiries and requiring medical examinations, unless (1) the employer can show that the inquiry or exam is job-related and consistent with business necessity, or (2) where the employer has a reasonable belief that the employee poses a direct threat to the health or safety of the individual or others that cannot otherwise be eliminated or reduced by reasonable accommodation.

 According to Pandemic Preparedness Guidance published in 2009 by the Equal Employment Opportunity Commission (EEOC) in the midst of the H1N1 influenza outbreak, whether a particular outbreak rises to the level of a “direct threat” depends on the severity of the illness.
 Employers should look to the most up-to-date assessments being made by the CDC or other public health authorities, as they relate to the employer’s location, to determine the severity level of an illness and, in turn, whether an employee who potentially has been exposed to the illness may constitute a “direct threat.”
 Employers should not rely on speculation or unofficial information when making determinations about whether there is a direct threat in a particular circumstance.
-At the moment, the CDC is not classifying the Coronavirus as a pandemic, but the situation continues to rapidly evolve and we will provide updates should additional guidance be released by the CDC or other public health officials on this important issue.

 - Employers need not wait until an employee returning from travel develops symptoms to inquire about exposure to the Coronavirus.
 Inquiring about whether an employee has traveled to an affected area or about possible exposure to a contagious illness during such travel would not constitute a disability-related inquiry.
 However, as discussed below, the extent to which an employer may act on the information received will depend on the most recent information available from the CDC and other public health officials.
 Further, employers inquiring into whether employees have traveled to affected areas should do so of all employees known or believed to have recently traveled, rather than directing such inquiries only to employees of certain races, ethnicities, or national origins.
 Finally, employers should be mindful to keep confidential all medical-related information received from an employee, in accordance with the ADA.